 This equation is satisfied, if the following two relations hold: u' = Pu, v' = Q/u.
-The first one of them is an equation with separating variables, from which we can find the function u(x).
-Feeding it into the second one, we can find v(x) by a simple integration.
+The first is an equation with separating variables, from which we can find the function u(x).
+Feeding it into the second one, we can find v(x) by simple integration.
 We thus get the solution of the initial equation y = u(x)v(x).